+Chapter Seven:

-Chapter Seven: Your programme of study
+Your programme of study

-rour programme or study

-Code of Practice on Assessment
+Code of Practice on Assessment 40

-Programme structure
+Programme structure 40

-Marking and moderation
+Marking and moderation 42

-External examiners
+External examiners 43

-Marks scale
+Marks scale 43

-Coursework submission
+Coursework submission 43

-Late submission of assessed work
+Late submission of assessed work 44

-Examination rules and behaviour
+Examination rules and behaviour 44

-Calculators
+Calculators 45

 Disability and alternative examination

-arrangements
+arrangements 45

 Timing of assessments and

-disclosure of results
+disclosure of results 46

-Progression requirements
+Progression requirements 46

-Non-clinical Bachelor's programmes
+Non-clinical Bachelor's programmes 46

-Integrated Master's programmes
+Integrated Master's programmes 46

 Bachelor's programmes: Reassessment

-in Years 0, One and Two/levels 4 and 5
+in Years 0, One and Two/levels 4 and 5 47

 Further reassessment in Years 0,

-One and Two/levels 4 and 5
+One and Two/levels 4 and 5 49

-Integrated Master's programmes: Reassessment in Years One, Two and
+Integrated Master's programmes:

-Three/levels 4, 5 and 6
+Reassessment in Years One, Two and Three/levels 4.
+5 and 6 49

-Assessment of a Year in China,
+Assessment of a Year in China.
+49

-a Year Abroad or a Year in Industry
+a Year Abroad or a Year in Industry 51

-Final year assessment and degree
+Final year assessment and degree J1

-classification
+classification 52

 Three-year non-clinical Bachelor's

-programmes
+programmes 52

 Four-year non-clinical Bachelor's programmes

-with a Year Abroad or in Industry
+with a Year Abroad or in Industry 55

-Four-year integrated Master's programmes
+Four-year integrated Master's programmes 56

 Five-year integrated Master's programmes

-with a Year Abroad or in Industry
+with a Year Abroad or in Industry 58

-Aegrotat degrees
+Aegrotat degrees 60

-Exit qualifications
+Exit qualifications 61

+Research ethics 61

-Research integrity
+Research integrity 61